 - Hunger and dehydration, if animals are not provided with appropriate food, water and plenty of rest breaks.

 - Heat stress, if animals are transported for long periods in hot weather.

-We are concerned that the current laws governing the live transport of animals are not nearly good enough to properly safeguard animal welfare on long journeys.
+We are concerned that current laws governing the live transport of animals are not nearly good enough to safeguard animal welfare effectively on long journeys.
 The EU Regulations do not set strict enough limits on key areas such as journey times and space allowances.

 Effective enforcement of live transport laws has over the years been lacking in many EU member states.
 Checks carried out by the European Commission’s own inspection body, the Food and Veterinary Office, as well as livestock journeys followed by RSPCA staff, have shown that the authorities in a number of countries are failing to enforce the rules effectively, leading to greater risk of animal suffering.